New Ohio law allows license plate with University of Alabama logo - NewsBreak

 That individual bill didn’t go forward, but the legislation made its way into HB 291 , which was signed into law this week by Gov. Mike DeWine.
 It also allows for a Circleville Pumpkin Show, Little Brown Jug, and Marshall University specialty plates in addition to Alabama.

-The plate and subsequent scholarship fund that it will benefit from through its purchase are in honor of Bird’s father, Ron.Soldiers’ stories trigger new Army parenthood, pregnancy and postpartum policies
+The plate and subsequent scholarship fund that it will benefit from through its purchase are in honor of Bird’s father, Ron.Big Bucks!
+See how much Ohio State tickets have increased in 40 years

 Ron Bird attended Alabama on a football scholarship and played there under coach Paul “Bear” Bryant and alongside quarterback Joe Namath.
 Together, they won a national championship in 1964.
 Rep. Bird said that scholarship changed the directory of his entire family’s lives.